 The recovery image is a "copy" of your OS with the limited functionality — it contains all data required to run Microsoft Windows Recovery Environment (Windows RE), and provides an alternative way to boot your computer.
 If the OS installed on the computer fails to start for some reason, you can boot the Windows RE from the recovery image.
 After booting, you can do the following:

 - You can use Veeam Agent for Microsoft Windows and Microsoft Windows tools to diagnose problems and fix errors on your computer.

 - You can restore data from a backup to your computer.
-For this scenario, you must have a backup created with Veeam Agent for Microsoft Windows or Microsoft Windows.
+For this scenario, you must have a backup created with Veeam Agent for Microsoft Windows or system image created with Microsoft Windows.

 The recovery image can be helpful if one of the following errors occur: